Virtual Machine

 4. Provide a destination and name for the exported VM and click "OK"

-In the event the hosting portal is unavaiable you can still access your VM by logging directly into the hypervisor management console.
+In the event the hosting portal is unavailable you can still access your VM by logging directly into the hypervisor management console.
 Note that only a subset of the functionality is available in the hypervisor management console.
 Access here is intended to be a backup to the hosting portal.

 CONNECTING VIA CONSOLE SESSION

 You will need to connect to the VM via a console session.
-For instructions on connecting via a console session click the link below

 MOUNTING AN ISO

 You will need to mount an ISO to install your OS from.
-For instructions on mounting an ISO click the link below

 BOOTING TO AN ISO